MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 By instrumenting your code, you can measure the resource consumption of code paths.
 These measurements help you identify hot paths.
 Hot paths have a significant effect on performance and resource usage.
 They're critical or frequently run sections of a program that require high performance and low latency.

-To identify code hot paths, consider these tasks:
+To identify hot paths, consider these tasks:

 - *Analyze runtime data*: Collect and analyze runtime data to identify areas of the code that consume significant resources, such as CPU, memory, or I/O operations.
 Look for patterns or sections of code that are frequently run or take a long time to complete.

 - *Measure performance*: Use profiling tools or performance testing frameworks to measure the execution time and resource consumption of code paths.
-It helps identify bottlenecks and areas for improvement.
+This measurement helps identify bottlenecks and areas for improvement.

 - *Consider business logic and user effect*: Evaluate the importance of code paths based on their relevance to the application's functionality or critical business operations.
 Determine which code paths are crucial for delivering value to users or meeting performance requirements.

   Review performance recommendations that are specific to the programming language you're working with.
 Evaluate your code against these recommendations to identify areas for improvement.
 Remove any unnecessary operations within the code path that might affect performance.

 - *Remove unnecessary function calls*: Review your code.
-Identify any functions that aren't essential for the desired functionality and that might negatively affect performance.
-For example, if a function call performs a validation that was done earlier in the code, you can remove that unnecessary function call.
+Identify any functions that aren't essential for the desired functionality and might negatively affect performance.
+For example, if a function call performs a validation that happened earlier in the code, you can remove that unnecessary function call.

 - *Minimize logging operations*: Logging can be helpful for debugging and analysis, but excessive logging can affect performance.
 Evaluate the necessity of each logging operation and remove any unnecessary logging calls that aren't critical for performance analysis.